mikepultz/netdns2/README.md

     $u->update();

-#### SIG(0)
+#### <a name="sig"></a>SIG(0)
 Signing using SIG(0) is more complicated.
 It requires a private/public key to be generated.
-Both can be generated using the dnssec-keygen tool.
-This tool produces both the public key, which will be advertised via the domain zone, and a private key which is passed to the signSIG0() function.
+Both can be generated using the `dnssec-keygen` tool.
+This tool produces both the public key, which will be advertised via the domain zone, and a private key which is passed to the `signSIG0()` function.

-NetDNS2 uses the PHP OpenSSL Extension to support SIG(0).
+NetDNS2 uses the PHP <a href="https://www.php.net/manual/en/book.openssl.php" target="_blank">OpenSSL</a> Extension to support SIG(0).
 NetDNS2 will throw an exception if you try to sign requests using SIG(0) and you do not have OpenSSL installed.

     //
     // create a new Updater object